eversometiculous/Converter-Terminal-App/README.md

 A pip version should appear.

 4. Once pip is installed, you need to install some packages.
-Using terminal, type: pip install argparse markdown pdfkit PyPDF2 html2text pytest
+Using terminal, type: pip3 install argparse markdown pdfkit PyPDF2 html2text pytest

 5. To use this application, on command or terminal, type: python3 converter.py input_file output_format output_file